Cemeteries & Plots

 This section outlines the main components of a cemetery purchase.
 (Headstones and markers are separate costs—see our Memorial Markers page.)

-Maintenance Fees: Be aware: some cemeteries charge annual maintenance fees or separate endowment-care fees.
+Be Aware: some cemeteries charge annual maintenance fees or separate endowment-care fees.
 Always ask how maintenance is billed and whether it’s guaranteed.

 Cemetery Nightmares